Aashvark/Kolks/README.md

-# Pre Version 1.6 Beta part a: Kolks
+# Kolks Version 1!
+### It's finally here after a month!

-## We have a website! https://kolks.glitch.me.
+## We have a website! https://kolks.glitch.me/.
 ## Here you can donate, and apply for a non-paying job.

 ### About Kolks: